 Kalifi is one of the top destinations along the Kenyan coast.
-One hour and half North of Mombasa, here you will find long stretches of white sand beaches, along with the scenic Kalifi Creek.
-There are several excursions all within one hour driving, making Kalifi an excellent choice for your stay while exploring the area.
+One hour and a half north of Mombasa, here you will find long stretches of white sand beaches, along with the scenic Kalifi Creek.
+There are several excursions all within a one-hour drive, making Kalifi an excellent choice for your stay while exploring the area.

 Vuma Cliffs – With impressive views down the coastline, massive waves crash just beneath you.
 The views here are stunning and unlike most of the flat sandy beaches along the majority of the coast.

 Watamu – This small town North of Kalifi by one hour has an exceptional beach, worthy of a day trip.
 This section of the coastline is the prettiest and is surely the most dramatic.